macccha/MethylationAgingDynamics/README.md

 The file nnsbi.pckl includes the inferred posterior through the SBI package as a pickle file.

 The R scripts are used for data loading and data processing.

+To run the scripts, the minimal version of python to run the SBI package is required.
+The last versions of the required python libraries can be used.

+Demo instructions are in the demo folder.

+To run the software on the data used in the preprint, it is necessary first to download the corresponding data from the sources indicated in the manuscript.
+The R files can then be used for first data processing: this should produce a .csv for the inference in python.
+The inference can then be carried out either with the notebook or the python script (for the Wolf dataset).
+The notebook contains also a section to create the posterior for the model dynamics for parameter inference.